What Kind of Counseling Do You Do?

 What is the Experience of the Counselors?

 Each counselor has a Master’s Degree with a counseling emphasis and each is licensed by the State of Arizona.
 Our counselors have a variety of training in a variety of areas that concern people including services for children (ADHD, PTSD, school related problems, behavior problems), adolescents (depression, anxiety, behavior problems, eating concerns/disorders) and adults (relationships, families, parenting, grieving, addictions, depression, anxiety, eating concerns/disorders, career) and other areas of focus.

 How is Christian Counseling Different than General Counseling?

 Common or general counseling approaches are used in Christian counseling, however, emphasis on a relationship with Jesus Christ and faith in Him with coping and going through a particular situation or problem is essential.
 Furthermore, it is based on each client’s need, religious perspective and desire to focus on Christ.
-Thus, emphasis is on Christ, client need and desire and not on a particular sect or denomination though these are respected by the counselor.
+Thus, the emphasis is on Christ, client need, and desire and not on a particular sect or denomination though these are respected by the counselor.
 Christian counseling is provided specifically by counselors who profess Jesus as Lord and Savior and seek His will and counsel in daily living, and in the profession and practice of counseling.

 Do You Accept Insurance?